-Products & Services Committee (PSC)
+Products & Services Committee (PSC)14

 Products & Services Committee (PSC) is responsible for creating and supervising the governance framework for the products and services offered to Eurobank's clients in Greece through the physical and alternative channels, in accordance with the supervisory and regulatory requirements.
-PSC has established a governance framework for the products and services, under its responsibilities, throughout their lifecycle, according to which financial and non-financial risks are assessed, taking also into account their financial performance.
-The Committee implements also a periodic review of all products and services to determine their continuation, modification or discontinuation.
+A governance framework assessing financial and non-financial risks is in place.
+The PSC approves all new products & services as well as significant modifications in existing ones.
+The Committee also implements a periodic review of all products and services, according to their risk profile to determine their continuation, modification or discontinuation.
+The products and services of Remedial & Servicing Sector are excluded and are under the responsibility of TAC (Troubled Assets Committee).